cypherjung/Random-py.codes/README.md

 # BASIC
-basic codes/code questions on python topics such as lists, tuples etc.
+basic codes on python topics such as lists, tuples,strings,dictionary.